rahulroy1/oggbd-kafkaconnect-ibmmessagehub-config/README.md

 Configuration
 --------------

 a.
-Extract ogg-kafkaconnect-ibmmessagehub-connector-v1.zip to any directory in Windows or Linux.
-Let's name it as messagehubconnector
+Download and place oggbd-kafkaconnect-ibmmessagehub-config folder to any directory in Windows or Linux.

 b.
 Copy config files to actual OGG BD installation directory i.e. oggkafka

-1. If you are on Windows, copy messagehubconnector/dirprm/windows/* to oggkafka/dirprm/
+1. If you are on Windows, copy oggbd-kafkaconnect-ibmmessagehub-config/dirprm/windows/* to oggkafka/dirprm/
-2. If you are on Linux, copy messagehubconnector/dirprm/linux/* to oggkafka/dirprm/
+2. If you are on Linux, copy oggbd-kafkaconnect-ibmmessagehub-config/dirprm/linux/* to oggkafka/dirprm/

 NOTE:
-messagehubconnector/dirprm/<OS TYPE>/ directory contains sample configuration file for IBM Message Hub
+oggbd-kafkaconnect-ibmmessagehub-config/dirprm/<OS TYPE>/ directory contains sample configuration file for IBM Message Hub

 kafkaconnect-messagehub.properties – Message Hub kafkaconnect properties file kcmsghb.prm – sample replicat config file